AgResearch/DECONVQC/README.md

 This repository contains scripts used to process and manage output sequence data and metadata related to Illumina hiseq and miseq machines, including running a number of GBS-specific Q/C steps for predominately GBS-related sequencing output.
-This project is focussed on immediate upstream Q/C and sequence delivery, rather than custom downstream analyses.
+This project is focused on immediate upstream Q/C and sequence delivery, rather than custom downstream analyses.

 Refer to DECONVQC.docx for more details